 Ice Cream is available at the teacher's discretion as a cash purchase during non-instructional times.
-State Standards do not permit the sale of ice cream until after lunch to insure proper nutrition of students.
-Students will not be allowed to "charge" lunch in order to purchase ice cream.
+State Standards do not permit the sale of ice cream until after lunch to ensure proper nutrition of students.
 Only one ice cream per student is allowed for purchase.
-Ice-cream will cost .75 for students.
-Students that have over \$15.00 in lunch charges will not be allowed to buy ice cream, until such charges are resolved.
+Ice-cream will cost \$1.00 for students.
+Ice cream will be sold on Fridays.